Introduction

 Legal Principles:

-Case Law: In Prudential Assurance Co Ltd v London Residuary Body [1992] 2 AC 386, the House of Lords stated that a lease with a fixed term ends automatically.
+In Prudential Assurance Co Ltd v London Residuary Body [1992] 2 AC 386, the House of Lords affirmed that a lease for a fixed term ends automatically upon expiry, highlighting the certainty provided by fixed-term agreements.

 Notice to Quit